【Distributed System】Distributed Tracing(分布式追踪)

 In the tracing system, this process would be abstracted as the below image.
 Each “square” in the figure represents a Span, the string value like “A.Request” is the operation name of the Span and the length of the “square” represents the time cost by this operation.
 These spans form a larger structure, called Trace which represents an end-to-end request that moves through a distributed system.
 In addition, how to combine the spans to a trace needs SpanContext, which includes trace id, span id and parent id.

 In order to represent activities across many different programs and machines, we need to carry and propagate SpanContext in every cross-program request.
 In addition to the SpanContext, there are also some common data need to be propagated, we called it Baggage.
-Depending on the transport protocol, the information in the SpanContext and Baggage can be propagated along with HTTP header, SPEX header or TCP header.
+Depending on the transport protocol, the information in the SpanContext and Baggage can be propagated along with HTTP header or TCP header.

 So far, we have given a general description of the abstract concepts introduced in the tracing system.
 Next, there are some terms explanation and the workflow of integrating tracing.